 Use DM for your CV!

 DM is a powerful CV-oriented database that you are free to start using at any time.
-Send your CV to email@example.com and our DM student workers will enter it for you, saving you time, and getting your started.
+Send your CV to email@example.com and our DM student workers will enter your 2022 data for you, saving you time, and getting your started.

 Extension Specialists are expected to report outputs, outcomes and impacts into DM.
 This includes reporting of workshops, conferences, events and recurring programs considered to be structured, educational events for the public.

-- Outputs are your ACTIVITIES - research projects, research publications, Extension publications, workshops, consultations, volunteers, volunteer hours, and direct & indirect contacts.
+- Outputs are your ACTIVITIES - research projects, research publications, Extension publications, workshops, consultations, volunteers, and direct & indirect contacts.

 - Outcomes are METRICS you use to share results of your project or program.

-- Impact statements are NARRATIVES describing: 1) an issue, 2) what has been done, and 3) the results.
+- Impact statements are NARRATIVES describing: 1) an issue, 2) what has been done, 3) who were the participants, and 4) the results.